pishfa/accelerate/README.md

 The aim of this project is to accelerate the development of JSF-CDI-JPA based projects.
 The target projects are small-to-medium-sized business web applications.

 Accelerate is an open-source project published under Apache 2.0 license.
-It is written in Java 7 and can be used in any servlet container such as Tomcat and Jetty.
+It is written in Java 7 and can be used in any servlet container such as Tomcat and Jetty or JEE application server such as TomEE and JBoss wildfly.

 # Initializer